 Call for Papers (archived)

 Presentations on 3CR

-Radio station 3CR has begun its series of broadcasts reflecting on the conference generally and several of the papers in particular.
+Radio station 3CR aired a series of broadcasts on the conference.
 The first episode, which aired on 14 February, provided an overview with a specific focus on Marilyn Lake’s keynote address “Equality or Militarism: The Conflict of Founding Narratives”.

 On 27 February 3CR broadcast a special segment focusing on Elizabeth Humphrys’ paper, “The Accord after Thirty Years: Corporatism in the Neoliberal Era”.

 Liam Byrne has written a report on the conference for Recorder, you can read it here.

 Conference convenors: Phillip Deery and Julie Kimber; Conference committee: Liam Bryne, Peter Love, Sean Scalmer; External adviser: Frank Bongiorno.